Demon (roller coaster): Incidents

 In August of Turn of the Century's opening year, a wheel guide assembly fell off of a train on the version in Santa Clara.
 This occurred directly after the ride's two corkscrews.
 The train was automatically stopped by a built-in safety system.
 This same issue occurred twice in the span of nine days, and the coaster was temporarily shut down for inspections shortly after.
 Out of the two incidents, no guests were seriously injured.
 Passengers evacuated the train using ladders, and two "shaken up" passengers were taken to a hospital.

 In 1993, two trains collided at low speeds in the station of the Gurnee ride due to a switch malfunction, causing injuries to eight people.
-All of them were treated at to local hospitals and released the same day.
+All of them were treated at local hospitals and released the same day.
 After the incident, the ride remained closed for a short period for repairs, following an investigation from the park staff and the fire department.

-Around 11 am on Saturday, April 18, 1998, Twenty-three riders were left stranded upside down on the Gurnee ride after the black train came to an unexpected halt in the middle of one of the vertical loops.
+Around 11 am on Saturday, April 18, 1998, twenty-three riders were left stranded upside down on the Gurnee ride after the black train came to an unexpected halt in the middle of one of the vertical loops.
 Riders were stuck for over two hours before being brought to the ground by firefighters using a cherry picker.
 Four passengers were taken to local hospitals out of precaution but released that afternoon.
 Investigators determined that the incident was caused by a guide wheel that runs along the inside of the track separating from the axle of the last car.
 A mechanical safety system built into the wheel assembly engaged, preventing the train from derailing.
 The roller coaster reopened shortly after the conclusion of the investigation.